alvarocollet/painless_gmm/README.md

 # Tutorial on Painless Gaussian Mixture Models
+A real-world implementation of a Gaussian Mixture Model, without the pain.

 ## Introduction to Painless GMM

 A Gaussian Mixture Model (GMM) is a probability distribution defined as a linear combination of weighted Gaussian distributions.
-It is commonly used in computer vision and image processing tasks, such as estimating a color distribution for foreground/background segmentation.
-This project is intended as an *educational* tool on how to properly implement a Gaussian Mixture Model.
+It is commonly used in computer vision and image processing tasks, such as estimating a color distribution for foreground/background segmentation, or in clustering problems.
+This project is intended as an **educational** tool on how to properly implement a Gaussian Mixture Model.

 GMMs are annoying to implement.
 The math behind GMMs is very easy to understand, but it is not possible to take the formulas and implement them directly.
 A straight implementation of the GMM formulas leads to underflow errors, singular matrices, divisions-by-zero, and NaNs.
 The likelihoods involved in GMM are very frequently too small to be directly represented as floating-point numbers (and, even more so, their multiplication).
 In the following paragraphs and code, I show the changes needed to take GMM from theory to a robust real-world implementation.
 Therefore, this is an implementation of GMM without the pain: a Painless GMM.